Azure/CCOInsights/docs/wiki/GitHub Dashboard - Deployment Guide.md

 # Requirements

-This dashboard requires an infrastructure being deployed in Azure.
-The infrastructure consists of a PowerShell Function App, an Application Insights for monitoring and a Storage Account where results from the GitHub REST API calls will be stored in different tables.
+This dashboard requires infrastructure being deployed in Azure.
+The infrastructure consists of a PowerShell Function App, Application Insights for monitoring and a Storage Account where results from the GitHub REST API calls will be stored in different tables.
 The following diagram represents the infrastructure to be deployed.

 ![ADO Dashboard Architecture][GHDashboardArchitecture]